VildeBruhn/vildebruhn.github.io/day1/univar_apply.md

 - OU model with a moving optimum and with the ancestral state at optimum: `evoTS::opt.joint.OUBM` with the argument `opt.anc = TRUE`.

 Below, we will look at outputs from fitting the decelerated evolution, accelerated evolution and OU models to the example dataset in evoTS.
-We will also show you how to compare the fit of different models, including how to use evoTS to assess the uncertainty of the estimated parameters by exploring the loglikelihood-surface.
+We will also show you how to compare the fit of different models, including how to use evoTS to assess the uncertainty of the estimated parameters by exploring the log-likelihood surface.
 In the last part, we will go through how to fit all univariate models at once and how to fit combinations of univariate models to a time series (mode-shift models).

 We will use the time series with the diameter of _Stephanodiscus yellowstonensis_.
 Get the data into the right paleoTS format like this: